A3I-DataScience/A3I-DatScience.github.io/_services/dataannotation.md

 ---

-You are the expert of your data and with the proper Data Annotation software we will transfer this expertise to your Machine Learning models.
+Leverage your domain expertise with the right Data Annotation tools to train accurate, high-quality Machine Learning models that reflect your business needs.